Acolyte & Crucifer

 Are volunteers who assist the Pastor with the liturgy, especially the Kyrie, the prayers and distribution of communion.
 Most Sundays, the Kyrie is sung by the assisting minister.
 There are a few other spoken parts.

 The purpose of the team is two-fold: it gives those experiencing health issues, death of a loved one, etc. the comforting assurance that they are not alone – that someone cares enough to give them a call; and those participating are given the opportunity to reach out to those who are being prayed for by Pastor during Sunday services and/or included during the week by the Prayer Chains.

-The only requirement is to make the call assigned by the Care Team Coordinator during the week and let him or her know that they are being prayed for and cared about.
-The caller then emails Judy Copeland, our coordinator, at firstname.lastname@example.org to tell her that the call has been made, and give her a brief summary of the conversation.
+The only requirement is to call the individual assigned by the Chairperson of Member Care during the week, and let them know that they are being prayed for and cared about.
+The caller then emails the Chairperson to tell them that the call has been made, and give them a brief summary of the conversation.

 - Persons interested in becoming a part of our teaching ministry are recruited each summer.
 They are asked to make a one year commitment and complete a background check.
 Orientation for teachers is held in August prior to the start of the new Sunday school year.
 Curriculum and supplies are provided.
 We recruit 4 teachers for each class so that in a month they will each teach one Sunday and help one Sunday in the classroom.